Could you open your home to foster cats and kittens?

 We would also advise that any medical conditions, be that historic or ongoing, are discussed with your own vet prior to taking them home.

-Due to the nature of the medical condition, a vet call with one of our onsite vets will be required before the pet goes home.
+Due to the nature of the medical condition, a call with one of our onsite vets will be arranged for you before he goes home.

-St will need further socialisation and training around other dogs before having any dogs visiting his home.
+Malone will need further socialising around other dogs before having any dogs visiting his home.

 He could potentially walk with other large, calm dogs, but he can still be full-on and is too much for some.